Cellular or Bluetooth RPM Devices & How To Choose

 • Bluetooth is the more cost-effective option.

-• Bluetooth devices can connect when a patient cannot access a cellular network.
+• Multiple Bluetooth devices can connect to a cellular gateway for fast health data transmission.

 • A more comprehensive array of Bluetooth devices is available for healthcare providers and patients.